 When looking to attract junior candidates, employers will need to emphasise the potential a role has to help them gain more diverse experience.

-“Promoting the opportunity to engage in project work as well as the more routine aspect of the role will help employers gain an edge over competitors,” concluded Lynley Hall.
+“Promoting the opportunity to engage in project work as well as the more routine aspect of the role will help employers gain an edge over competitors,” concluded Daniel Connors.

 Read the latest Hiring Advice articles.